Bryce285/system_monitor/README.md

+## coretop
+A TUI app to view CPU stats.

 ## TODO
 1. Add current frequency, temperature, and base frequency to CPU section
 2. Add monitoring info for other components like memory, disk, GPU, and network
 3. Add stress features for CPU